qianglbl/BELT/README.md

 Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.

+This code can be integrated together with a parallel multi-objective optimizer: (https://github.com/qianglbl/PVPmoo) for longitudinal beam dynamics optimization.
 -------------------------
 Contact: Ji Qiang (jqiang@lbl.gov), LBNL
 -------------------------